How good do you feel about giving and receiving feedback? If you feel nervous or stressed whenever feedback conversations arise, you are not alone.

 This webinar is for anyone who:

-- Managers who want to increase their team’s impact and performance
+- wants to increase their team’s impact and performance

 - is nervous about upcoming reviews